Studying vaping behavior to improve public health

 February 21, 2017

 CBPR Service Learning Class: Community Partners Engaging in Planning Meeting with Graduate Students

 Repealing the ACA without replacement could cause severe disruptions to patients and health care providers.

 January 13, 2017

-Dr. Peter Cunningham did an interview with NBC12, talking about uncertainty of ACA replacement plan could be hugely disruptive.
+Dr. Peter Cunningham did an interview with NBC12, talking about the uncertainty of ACA replacement plan could be hugely disruptive.